-(1) Represents amount earned in fiscal years 2008 and 2007, respectively.
-Fiscal 2008 was a 52-week fiscal year.
+(1) Represents base salary amounts earned in fiscal years 2009, 2008 and 2007, respectively.
+Fiscal 2009 and fiscal 2008 were 52-week fiscal years.
 Fiscal 2007 was a 53-week fiscal year.
 With respect to Messrs.
 Marshall and McAdam, salaries are denominated in U.S. dollars but are paid monthly in Euros.
 The Euro equivalent is calculated by using the prior month's average exchange rate.

-(2) With the exception of ignoring the impact of the forfeiture rate, these amounts represent the dollar amount recognized by us in fiscal 2008 and fiscal 2007, respectively, for financial reporting purposes, in accordance with SFAS 123R, related to grants of options to each listed officer, which may include amounts related to grants made in years prior to fiscal 2008.
-These amounts do not represent the actual amounts paid to or realized by the Named Executive Officer during fiscal years 2008 or 2007.
-The SFAS 123R value as of the grant date for stock options is recognized over the number of days of service required for the grant to become vested.
+(2) With the exception of ignoring the impact of the forfeiture rate relating to service based vesting conditions, these amounts represent the aggregate grant date fair value of restricted stock unit and option awards for fiscal 2009, fiscal 2008 and fiscal 2007, respectively.
+These amounts do not represent the actual amounts paid to or realized by the Named Executive Officer for these awards during fiscal years 2009, 2008 or 2007.
+The value as of the grant date for stock options and restricted stock units is recognized over the number of days of service required for the grant to become vested.

-The following table includes the assumptions used to calculate the compensation expense reported for fiscal years 2008 and 2007 on a grant by grant basis.
+The following table includes the assumptions used to calculate the grant date fair value reported for fiscal years 2009, 2008 and 2007 on a grant by grant basis.